armbian/documentation/docs/User-Guide_FAQ.md

 ### Infrastructure and operations

 We have to maintain our infrastructure where biggest costs are - once again - people's time, followed by electricity, then hardware itself.
 Often we get free hardware and very rare break even with electricity costs and with people that would maintain this for us.
-A new sponsored box usually brings us more costs then benefits -- since benefit is anyway public.
+A new sponsored board usually brings us more costs then benefits -- since benefit is anyway public.

 ### Support time